enmingliu/iOSDH/README.md

 1. Continuous Capture: The app will continuously take pictures, store them in a buffer, and send them to our Deep Learning ML model for pothole image verification; our app will in turn file a report to our webapp at the following address: https://www.johndang.me/DeepHole/

 2. Voice Activation: The app will respond to the word 'Report', and manually send a report to our web app.

+## Web App

+Our web app can be found at: https://github.com/jamqd/DeepHole